TNA Impact!: Re-branding to Impact Wrestling (2011–2014)

 On May 3, 2011, during the tapings of the May 12 episode of TNA Impact, the show would change its name to Impact Wrestling and adopt the slogan "Where Wrestling Matters".
 The show's color scheme would change from red and black to blue, white and gray, while the URL of TNA's website was also changed to impactwrestling.com.
-On July 11, 2011, it was announced that TNA would hold Impact Wrestling tapings on August 25 at the Von Braun Center in Huntsville, Alabama, on September 21 at the Knoxville Coliseum in Knoxville, Tennessee, and on October 26 at the Macon Coliseum in Macon, Georgia.
-On January 6, 2012, TNA announced the first international Impact Wrestling tapings would be taking place on January 28 at the Wembley Arena in London, England.
+TNA held Impact Wrestling tapings on August 25, 2011 at the Von Braun Center in Huntsville, Alabama, on September 21 at the Knoxville Coliseum in Knoxville, Tennessee, and on October 26 at the Macon Coliseum in Macon, Georgia.
+The first international Impact Wrestling tapings took place on January 28, 2012 at the Wembley Arena in London, England.

-On May 17, 2012, TNA announced that Impact Wrestling would air live through the summer of 2012, starting on May 31, when the show moved to a new time slot at 8:00 p.m.
+Through the summer of 2012, starting on May 31, Impact Wrestling aired live at a new time slot at 8:00 p.m.
 ET.
 The live schedule was later extended first through September, and then through the rest of 2012.
-On January 31, 2013, TNA announced that they would begin taping Impact from different venues around the United States starting March 14, 2013, from the Sears Center in Chicago.
-TNA officially terminated its lease with Universal Studios in Orlando, Florida in late March 2013 and left the Impact Wrestling Zone.
+On March 14, 2013, TNA began taping Impact from different venues around the United States, such as the Sears Center in Chicago, the Sands Casino Event Center in Bethlehem, Pennsylvania, and the Manhattan Center's Grand Ballroom in New York City.
+TNA officially terminated its lease with Universal Studios in Orlando, Florida in late March 2013 and left the Impact Zone.

 On March 14, 2013, TNA introduced a new universal HD set which is used for all weekly programming.
-On May 30, 2013, Impact Wrestling went back to its old start time of 9:00 p.m. and in July 2013, TNA announced that they would broadcast five Impact Wrestling specials in 2013 starting July 18, 2013 with Destination X. This was followed by Hardcore Justice, No Surrender, Final Resolution and Turning Point.
+On May 30, 2013, Impact Wrestling went back to its old start time of 9:00 p.m.
+In 2013, TNA broadcast five Impact Wrestling specials, starting on July 18, 2013 with Destination X. This was followed by Hardcore Justice, No Surrender, Final Resolution and Turning Point.
 These specials replaced the PPV events of the same name following TNA changing their monthly PPV format to a quarterly model.